Kevin002023/pands-project/README.md

 A ['normal distribution'](https://www.techtarget.com/whatis/definition/normal-distribution#:~:text=What%20is%20normal%20distribution%3F,the%20mean%20of%20the%20distribution.) of values will have a bell curve.

--Sepal length: Has a unimodal distribution (ie, a singular peak). while it isnt strictly symmetrical, it can be considered normal distribution wiht a slight skew to the right.
+-Sepal length: Has a unimodal distribution (ie, a singular peak).
+While it isn't strictly symmetrical, it can be considered normal distribution with a slight skew to the right.

 -Sepal Width: This also has a unimodal distribution and the classical bell shape you would expect from a normal distribution.